githubpermutation/VimFx/documentation/commands.md

 inside.
 When activating a marker, its element will get a blinking caret at the beginning of it, and Caret mode will be entered.

-The `zv` command does the same thing as `v`, but instead of placing the caret at the beginning of the element, it selects the entire element.
+The `av` command does the same thing as `v`, but instead of placing the caret at the beginning of the element, it selects the entire element (it selects
+<strong>a</strong>ll of the element).

-The `yv` command brings up the same hint markers as `zv` does, and then takes the text that `zv` would have selected and copies it to the clipboard.
+The `yv` command brings up the same hint markers as `av` does, and then takes the text that `av` would have selected and copies it to the clipboard.
 It does not enter Caret mode at all.

 The letter `v` was chosen for these shortcuts because that’s what Vim uses to